Find the therapist that best suits your needs.

 Katrina Baros is a certified Parent Coach and considers it an honor to walk alongside parents in the journey of raising children.
 In one of the hardest jobs out there, having someone in your corner cheering you on matters, a lot.
 She equips families in creating a pathway toward hope and transformation through intentional parenting.

-• As a Certified Parent Coach, Katrina Baros has been in your shoes.
-She knew she wanted a shift in her parenting, but didn’t know how to get there.
-Sge read the books, took classes, yet putting these things into practice felt elusive.
-Until she found the Connected Families Framework.
-She loved it so much she became a coach.
+• As a Certified Parent Coach, I have been in your shoes.
+I knew I wanted a shift in my parenting, but didn’t know how to get there.
+I read the books, took classes, yet putting these things into practice felt elusive.
+Until I found the Connected Families Framework.
+I loved it so much I became a coach.

-Drawing on her 15 years of parenting experience, a bachelor’s degree in early childhood and elementary education, and parent coaching certification, it’s her deep desire to offer parents a pathway to hope.
+Drawing on my 15 years of parenting experience, a bachelor’s degree in early childhood and elementary education, and parent coaching certification, it’s my deep desire to offer parents a pathway to hope.

 CONNECT WITH KATRINA.